 MN DOG BITE AND DOG INJURY LAWS

-Here are the dog bite and dog injury statutes in Minnesota regarding compensation and regulation of a dangerous dog.
+Here are the dog bite and dog injury statutes in Minnesota regarding regulation of a dangerous dog and liability of the owner for compensation after a dog bite.
 If you have been bitten by a dog or injured by a dog in Minnesota, the laws are very favorable to you for getting compensation.
 Our MN dog bite lawyers can further explain the laws to you, advise you of your rights, and make sure you are fairly compensated after you have been attacked or injured by a dog.

 Minnesota Dog Bite Statute – Dangerous Dog.
 Minnesota Attorneys